-- 2. Using the PageRank algorithm and its more than one hundred parameters, web content is ranked. - 3.
+- 1. Find web content matching the keywords of the search. - 2.
+Using the PageRank algorithm and its more than one hundred parameters, web content is ranked. - 3.
 Compute the ranks once each month. - 4.
 Return a list of the relevant pages using the current month's rankings.